AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ### Custom Shells

-Custom shells are a kind of custom widgets that have shells only as the body root.
-They can be self-contained applications that may be opened and hidden/closed independently of the main app.
+Custom shell is a kind of a [custom widget](#custom-widgets) that has `shell` (window) as the body root widget.
+It can be used to represent an application or a reusable window that may be opened/hidden/closed independently of the main application.

+Except in the case of small demos, it is always recommended to build [Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) applications as custom shells.

-They may also be chained in a wizard fashion.
+Custom shells may also be chained in a wizard fashion in some cases.

 You can find out about [published Glimmer Custom Shells](https://github.com/AndyObtiva/glimmer-dsl-swt#gem-listing) by running the `glimmer list:gems:customshell` command